Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis

-MR is inherently visuospatial, linking visual attention and spatial reasoning.
-For any increase in instance complexity, so do perception and memory requirements.
-In our study, while we acknowledge that, we tried not to attenuate one or the other.
-Technical limitations, such as the sharing of spatial anchors between HMD without prior verification in the Meta Horizon store, should also be noted, whereby subtle tracking offsets were noticeable despite strict procedural routines.
-We are also inadvertently limited by current display technology:~HMD, the predominant stereoscopic technology today, are well known for obfuscating awareness and facial cues~\cite{billinghurst1998shared, billinghurst2018collaborative}, and may pose challenges~(Sec.~\ref{challenges}) limiting prolonged use.
+MR is inherently visuospatial.
+It links visual attention and spatial reasoning and affects both perception and memory.
+In our study, we tried not to attenuate one or the other.
+Technical limitations, such as the sharing of spatial anchors without prior verification in Meta's store, should also be noted whereby subtle offsets in tracking were noticeable despite strict procedural routines.
+We are also inadvertently limited by current display technology:~HMD, the predominant stereoscopic technology today, are known for obfuscating awareness and facial cues~\cite{billinghurst2002collaborative, billinghurst2018collaborative}.